NYUAppSec/appsec_hw0/README.md

 #### Add the SSH key to your GitHub account

 - Go to GitHub Settings > SSH and GPG keys > New SSH key
+- Select a name for your key (it doesn't matter what this is, it's just for you to identify it later)
 - Paste your public key and save

 What it does: This step associates your local machine with your GitHub account, allowing secure, password-less interactions.